CooperZhao1998/Package_Delivery_System/README.md

 ## User Guide
 This section provides guide to:
 - How to obtain the code
 - How to compile the code
 - How to run the simulation

 ### How to obtain the code
 Create a new directory using mkdir:
     ```
-    $ mkdir 3081_s21
+    $ mkdir Package_Delivery_System
     ```
 cd into the new directory:
     ```
-    $ cd 3081_s21
+    $ cd Package_Delivery_System
     ```
 Use git clone to clone the remote repository, username and password will be required to gain full access to the repository:
     ```
     $ git clone https://github.umn.edu/umn-csci-3081-s21/repo-zhan5684.git
     ```

 ### How to compile the code
 Navigate to base repo directory:
     ```
     $ cd repo-zhan5684
     ```
 Run docker, you need to configured dockers before using this command, and dos2unix can be used to convert file to readable format for docker.
     ```
     $ bin/build-env.sh

     $ bin/run-env.sh
     ```
 After successfully setup and ran the docker server, cd into the project folder
     ```
     $ cd project
     ```
 Use make
     ```
     $ make
     ```

 ### How to run the code
 in the project directory, run the docker file
     ```
     $ bin/run.sh scenes/all_features_no_recharge_station.json
     ```
 The server is successfully started, open browser and type in the server address
     ```
     127.0.0.1:8081
     ```

 we pick to complete the Drone statistic, the csv files will generated in the project/ folder once the delivery simulation complete.

 ## Features Describtion